-PNCA’s Sculpture department encourages students to work within a broad range of three-dimensional practices, exploring contemporary and traditional art-making approaches alike.
+PNCA’s Sculpture concentration within the Studio Arts major encourages students to work within a broad range of three-dimensional practices, exploring contemporary and traditional art-making approaches alike.
 The Sculpture studios provide excellent facilities, on-site technicians, prominent exhibition space and the expertise of a diverse faculty.
 Students individualize their production and determine their own approach as they work under the mentorship of master professionals within a collaborative studio atmosphere.

 In this program, students investigate a wide spectrum of sculptural methods including standalone objects, site-specific works, multiples, installations, sculptural interventions, performance, and any number of hybrid forms of three-dimensional engagement.
 They broaden their artistic repertoires through exploration of a variety of approaches to art-making, through collaboration and individual practice.
 Presentations by visiting artists, critics, and curators support and challenge students to understand their roles as contemporary makers and thinkers.